ibm-cloud-docs/vlans/ts-cannot-cancel-vlan.md

 This error message occurs when the VLAN is still associated with resources.
 {: tsCauses}

-Trunked VLANs prevent the cancellation, but you can self-manage this issue without contacting IBM Support.

 You must cancel the associated resources prior to attempting to cancel the associated VLANs.
-You can cancel VLANs that were ordered independently of a device when references to the VLAN do not remain.
+You can cancel premium VLANs when there are no references to the VLAN.
 {: tsResolve}